J-Siu/ng2-simple-mq/Readme.md

 Name/ID(string) base API.
 RxJS object not exposed.

-(This pacakge does not communicate with RabbitMQ or any other message queue software/service.)
+(This package does not communicate with RabbitMQ or any other message queue software/service.)

+> To enable faster update, ng2-simple-mq switched to Angular CLI starting 8.2.0 and use new repository https://github.com/J-Siu/ng2-simple-mq-lib/
+>
+> Project contains both library and example.
+>
+> All version < 8.2.0 are in old repository https://github.com/J-Siu/ng2-simple-mq/

 ## Index